paulhaufe/farmbot-pcbs/guides/atmega16u2.md

 |`hfuse:w:0xff:m`|write HIGH fuse with value `0xD9`|
 |`efuse:w:0xff:m`|write EXTENDED fuse with value `0xF4`|

-If all goes well you *avrdude* will show a summary of the new fuse values.
+If all goes well *avrdude* will show a summary of the new fuse values.

 ## Programming
-Please note, if the initial programming procedure is carried out successfully, the ATmega16U2 won't be recognized by the USB host (your PC) anymore.
-Instead it will transfer all those messages between USB host and ATmega2560 back and forth.
+Please note, once the initial programming procedure is carried out successfully, the ATmega16U2 won't be recognized by the USB host (your PC) anymore.
+Instead it will transfer all messages between USB host and ATmega2560 back and forth.
 If for any reason this seems not possible, please see the troubleshooting section.

+For programming atmeag16U2 open Flip, choose device and open the USB port.

 ## Troubleshooting
 To reset the firmware of Atmega16U2, there is an ISCP interface available on the PCB that can be connected to an IC programmer, e.g. Arduino UNO.